Semeka Randall Lay: USA Basketball

-Randall was named to the USA Basketball Women's Junior National Team when it was invited to the 1997 FIBA Junior World Championship (now called U19) held in Natal, Brazil.
+Randall was named to the USA Basketball Women's Junior National Team, which competed in the 1997 FIBA Junior World Championship (now called U19) held in Natal, Brazil.
 After beating Japan, the next game was against Australia, the defending champion.
 The USA team pulled out to a 13-point lead in the second half, but gave up the lead and lost the game 80–74.
 The USA rebounded with a close 92–88 victory over Cuba, helped by 23 points each from Maylana Martin and Lynn Pride.
 The USA then went on to beat previously unbeaten Russia.
 After winning the next two games, the USA faced Australia in the gold medal game.
-The USA team has a three-point lead late, but the Aussies hit a three-pointer with three seconds left in regulation to force overtime.
+The USA team has a three-point lead late, but the Aussies hit a 3-pointer with three seconds left in regulation to force overtime.
 Although the Aussies scored first, the USA team came back, then pulled into the lead and held on to win 78–74 to earn the gold, and the first medal for a USA team at a Junior World Championship.
 Randall was injured and unable to play in the event.

-Randall was named to the team representing the US at the 1998 William Jones Cup competition in Taipei, Taiwan.
+Randall was named to the team representing the USA at the 1998 William Jones Cup competition in Taipei, Taiwan.
 The USA team, coached by Nell Fortner, won all five games, earning the gold medal for the competition.
 Randall was the leading scorer on the team, averaging 10.6 points per game.